adap/flower/baselines/fedrs/README.md

 **What’s implemented:** Performance comparison between `FedAvg`, `FedRS (alpha=0.5)` and `FedRS (alpha=0.9)` on VGG model and CIFAR10 with avg 5 classes per client (`Table 5` of paper)

+The reproduced results are not exactly same as Table 5, although they do show that FedRS performs better than both FedAvg and FedProx under label skew.

 **Datasets:** CIFAR10

 **Hardware Setup:** The paper samples 10 clients for 1000 rounds.
 GPU is recommended.
 The results below were obtained on a machine with 1x NVIDIA L4 Tensor Core GPU, with 16 vCPUs and 64GB of RAM.